Iconic media empires

 Channel 5 is the primary English-language television channel in Singapore, while Channel 8 is its primary Chinese-language television channel

-Television Corporation of Singapore (TCS) and Singapore Television 12 are two of the television divisions that make up the Singapore International Media empire.
+Television Corporation of Singapore (TCS) and Singapore Television 12 are two television divisions making up the Singapore International Media empire.

 NBC News, CBS News and ABC News are the news divisions of the Big Three broadcasters.